Yelp/kegmate/KegPad/README.md

 Then tap the KegPad icon on the iPad, and it should show output to your terminal.

+## Installing

+- Download the KegPad app from https://github.com/Yelp/kegmate/downloads and extract it.
+- Copy the app to the iPad's /Applications (replace with the iPad's real IP address): `scp -r -4 KegPad.app root@1.2.3.4:/Applications/`

 ## Permissions

 Ensure all files in /var/mobile/Documents have their permissions set to the mobile user.